What is Warfarin?

 - Bloody or dark stool

-- Vomiting blood and / or Coughing up large amounts of bright red blood
+- Vomiting and/or coughing up small amounts of blood

-In addition to these signs, additional symptoms that should be reported immediately to the Coumadin Department include:
+In addition to these signs, additional symptoms that should be reported immediately to the Warfarin Department include:

 - Severe headache, confusion, weakness or numbness